nbicocchi/learn-microservices/modules/tools/slides/5 - Dependency Injection.md

 ### Constructor Injection

-In this case, we inject dependencies in a class via its constructor arguments.
-Each constructor argument represents a dependency and Spring will inject those dependencies automatically.
+In this case, we inject dependencies in a class via its constructor arguments (each argument represents a dependency that Spring will inject automatically).

 Let’s take a look at our _ProductService_ where an object of _ProductRepository_ class is injected via a constructor argument: